Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Fatalities by Person Type

-The second most likely to die in a car crash, both as occupants and non-occupants, are Blacks followed closely by unknown races and unknown non-Hispanics.
+The second most likely to die in a car crash, both as occupants and non-occupants, are Blacks, followed closely by unknown races and unknown non-Hispanics.
 What this means is that everyone who drives in the Old Line State should do so defensively.

 Fatalities by Crash Type

 NHTSA also revealed that accidents involving a single vehicle accounted for most of the fatalities on Maryland’s roadways.
-Many of these fatal car accidents also involved a road departure and speed as factors.
+Many of these fatal car accidents also involved road departure and speed as factors.

 Fatalities Involving Speed by County